-(c) The description of the analytical methods or the appropriate bibliographical references for the identification of the substance (Annex VI, 2.3.7.)
+(c) The description of the analytical methods (Annex VI, 2.3.7.).

 ECHA observes that the registration does not contain sufficient details of the analytical methods to identify the registered substance, including its composition, as required by Annex VI, Section 2.3.7 of the REACH Regulation.

-The registrant has attached the report from a gas chromatographic analysis of the registered substance.
-Whilst this method can be used for the quantification of the constituents detected, such as n-alkanes, the registrant did not include sufficient details for the method to be regarded as a quantitative analysis that can be reproduced.
-The report does not describe any detail of protocol and calculations used and the result obtained for determining the concentration of the constituents detected by this method.
-Information on the use of any internal standards, considerations on the response factors for this specific method as well as the calculations to derive their concentrations in the substance has not been included in the report.
-In addition, ECHA notes that the Registrant does not provide any description of the method used to define the carbon range C14-C20 reported in the chemical name and identified as the predominant carbon range.
+The registrant has attached the report of a gas chromatographic analysis of the registered substance.
+Whilst this method can be used for the quantification of the main constituent and impurities, the registrant did not include sufficient details for such method to be regarded as a quantitative analysis that can be reproduced.
+In particular, ECHA notes that the report does not include detailed information on the experimental parameters used for the recording of the chromatogram (such as the column temperature program, injector temperature, detector temperature, detector gas supply flow, carrier gas flow).

-Furthermore, on the basis of the information provided in IUCLID section 1.4, the overall content in aromatic constituents was determined according to an internal method by UV spectroscopy referred to as However, the description of this method was not attached to the registration dossier and can therefore not be reproduced.

-Therefore, ECHA concludes the provided information is not sufficient to identify the substance, including its composition.